flyntwp/flynt/docs/getting-started/modify-data.md

 <div class="alert alert-steps">
   <h2>Next Steps</h2>

-  <p>We have covered the core concepts of building a dynamic content driven module.
+  <p>We have covered the core concepts of building a dynamic content driven component.
 What's missing is front-end flare.
 To round up the series we'll dive into assets and how we require styles, scripts, and images.</p>

-  <p><a href="module-assets.md" class="btn btn-primary">Go to Section 6</a></p>
+  <p><a href="component-assets.md" class="btn btn-primary">Go to Section 6</a></p>
 </div>